 Deciding what venue and what fish you want to target are always the best questions to ask first.
 If you just want to go and catch anything that swims at a mixed fishery then a simple float fishing setup would be ideal.
 If, however, you want to go straight into the world of big carp fishing, you will need more powerful rods and reels, due to the nature of angling for these big fish.

-The best fishing starter kits shortlist
+The best fishing starter kits at a glance

 Below, we take a look at some of the best starter kits on the market, including some real bargains.
 With some you won't need to buy anything else as everything you need is included, whilst others may require you to buy a few extra items like a landing net, unhooking mat and chair to sit on.